We're Your Well Pump, Water Heater & Water Softener Professionals!

 Low Water Pressure in your Lebanon House?

 No Water?
-Might Require a New Well Pump … Or Something Else
+Might Need a New Well Pump … Or Something Else

 Maybe yes … or no.

-So will running water for hours on end, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.
+So will running water for hours in a row, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.

 Minimal water pressure in a Lebanon house is a different situation, albeit usually less serious.
-This condition appears in toilets filling slowly, or weak water volume from faucets or showers.
+This condition appears in toilets filling slowly, or weak water flows from faucets or showers.
 Sometimes water spits out irregularly, indicating air in the line.

 Call Kelly James Service for Well Pump Service near Lebanon, WI